 In S Africa these are called riviers (◘ Fig. F-12), in America also washes or arroyos.
 They are an important landscape element of all deserts.
 Their formation is usually to be sought in the past, when rainfall was higher (pluvial periods).
 But even today, every few years or decades so much rain may fall in the catchment area that a broad flood further furrows the wadi valley.
 The dry valleys begin as barely noticeable erosional gullies that merge into deeper ditches or valleys until they often merge into deep canyons.

 The water running off after a rain deposits gravel and sand.
-The salts are partially washed out and the soil is deeply soaked; favourable growing conditions arise, especially for halophytic plants (Tamarix, Nitraria).
+The salts are partially washed out and the soil is deeply soaked; favourable growing conditions arise, especially for halophytic woody plants (Tamarix, Nitraria).
 In the large dry valleys, the bed is devoid of vegetation because the soil is redeposited by the infrequent water floods.
 Vegetation is confined to the margins protected from the floods and is more abundant the more water is stored in the alluvial deposits.
 Often a constant groundwater flow is present, then dense non-halophytic phreatophytic woody plants are found as extrazonal vegetation, often in a row (contracted vegetation).

 ◘ Fig. F-12 Wadis are the dry valleys in deserts that only carry water during a sudden rain event (river oases).
 More details in the text (a: Kuiseb-Rivier Southwest Africa, photo: Breckle; b: Morocco, photo: Rafiqpoor).